 Normal micturition occurs when the smooth detrusor muscle contracts and triggers an automatic relaxation of the urethral sphincter muscles.
 In cases of overactive bladder, the detrusor muscle contracts when the bladder is not full, often randomly.
 This triggers the patient to feel the sudden urge to void with resultant episodic incontinence, although not all women with OAB will have actual urinary leakage.
 Most patients describe an overwhelming urge to void with difficulty getting to the bathroom in time.
 Frequency and nocturia are also common symptoms.

 Initial evaluation of this condition includes complete history, bladder diary, physical exam including the assessment for pelvic organ prolapse, urethral mobility, and stress urinary incontinence (usually with a cough stress test), urinalysis, and post void residual.
 Multichannel urodynamic studies is performed by a urologist or urogynecologist and should be reserved for complex cases in which an initial office diagnosis remains unclear.

 Initial treatment for OAB involves non-invasive lifestyle and behavior modifications.
 These include physical therapy with or without biofeedback, bladder training, keeping a bladder diary and dietary modifications, including fluid restriction, avoidance of caffeine, and weight loss.
-Timed voids may also decrease episodes of incontinence.
+Timed voids are also recommended.

 Pharmacologic interventions are broadly classified as anti-muscarinic, beta-adrenergic, and vaginal estrogen.
-These should be offered to patients who find behavior and lifestyle modifications either unacceptable or ineffective.
-These medications increase the storage capacity of the bladder and reduce urgency symptoms.
+These should be offered to patients who find behavior and lifestyle modifications either unacceptable or ineffective, with vaginal estrogen reserved for postmenopausal patients.
+Anti-muscarinic agents increase the storage capacity of the bladder and reduce urgency symptoms.
 Common anti-muscarinic agents include oxybutynin and tolterodine tartrate.
 Side effects are problematic and include dry mouth, constipation, and somnolence.
 Less common effects include nausea, dry eyes, and headache.
 These medications only have a minimal effect on the number of voiding episodes, which is one of the most bothersome symptoms.
 Mirabegron is a beta-adrenergic agent that improves both frequency of urination and incontinence.
 No significant side effects have been noted when compared to placebo.
-Vaginal estrogen has been shown to reduce frequency of voiding and may also be beneficial in combination with anti-muscarinics.
+Vaginal estrogen has been shown to reduce frequency of voiding and may also be beneficial in combination with anti-muscarinics by correcting overlapping conditions of genitourinary syndrome.